a13xe/Kali-Purple-alongside-Windows/README.md

 ### `❗❗ Note: ❗❗`

-If you encounter any problems while on the stage `Select and install software` or `Install the base system`, you should click on `Go back` button and try to install the GRUB loader first.
-After that, click on `Go back` again and there should be no problem with installing the software.
+If you encounter any problems while at the stage `Select and Install Software` or `Install the Base System`, you should click on the `Go Back` button and try to install the GRUB loader first.
+After that, click on `Go Back` again and there should be no problem with installing the software.

 ### `🎉 Congrats! 🎉`